emilianavt/VSeeFaceManual/README.md

 #### My model's arms/hair/whatever looks weirdly twisted?

-This is most likely caused by not normalizing the model during the first [VRM conversion](https://vrm.dev/en/how_to_make_vrm/).
-To normalize the avatar during the first VRM export, make sure that `Pose Freeze` is ticked.
-I also recommend making sure that no jaw bone is set in [Unity's humanoid avatar configuration](https://docs.unity3d.com/560/Documentation/Manual/ConfiguringtheAvatar.html) before the first export.
+This is most likely caused by not properly normalizing the model during the first [VRM conversion](https://vrm.dev/en/how_to_make_vrm/).
+To properly normalize the avatar during the first VRM export, make sure that `Pose Freeze` and `Force T Pose` is ticked on the `ExportSettings` tab of the VRM export dialog.
+I also recommend making sure that no jaw bone is set in [Unity's humanoid avatar configuration](https://docs.unity3d.com/560/Documentation/Manual/ConfiguringtheAvatar.html) before the first export, since often a hair bone gets assigned by Unity as a jaw bone by mistake.
 If a jaw bone is set in the head section, click on it and unset it using the backspace key on your keyboard.
+If your model does have a jaw bone that you want to use, make sure it is correctly assigned instead.

+Note that re-exporting a VRM will not work to for properly normalizing the model.
+Instead the original model (usually FBX) has to be exported with the correct options set.

 #### How can I get my eyebrows to work on a custom model?

 You can add two custom VRM blend shape clips called "Brows up" and "Brows down" and they will be used for the eyebrow tracking.
 You can also add them on VRoid and Cecil Henshin models to customize how the eyebrow tracking looks.
+Also refer to the [special blendshapes](#special-blendshapes) section.

 #### Where does VSeeFace put screenshots?